-The nomination and compensation committee, which consists of David Allemann, Kenneth Fox and Alex Perez, supports our board of directors by preparing and periodically reviewing our compensation policies and principles and the performance criteria related to compensation, as well as periodically reviewing their implementation.
+The nomination and compensation committee, which consists of David Allemann, Amy Banse, Kenneth Fox and Alex Perez, supports our board of directors by preparing and periodically reviewing our compensation policies and principles and the performance criteria related to compensation, as well as periodically reviewing their implementation.
 The nomination and compensation committee also submits proposals and recommendations to our board of directors regarding the individual compensation of members of our board of directors and our executive officers, and prepares proposals to the annual general meeting of shareholders regarding the aggregate compensation of the members of the board of directors and our executive officers.
 The nomination and compensation committee may submit proposals to the board of directors on other compensation-related matters as well.
 Swiss law requires that we have a compensation committee, so in accordance with the NYSE listing standards, we follow home country requirements with respect to the compensation committee.
 As a result, our practice varies from the NYSE listing standards, which set forth certain requirements as to the responsibilities, composition and independence of compensation committees for domestic issuers.
 Swiss law requires that our board of directors submit the aggregate amount of compensation of all members of our board of directors and of all executive officers to a binding shareholder vote every year.
-The members of the nomination and compensation committee were elected for the first time by our extraordinary general meeting of shareholders of August 19, 2021 for a term until the next annual general meeting of shareholders and commencing with our annual general meeting of shareholders in 2022, and the members of the nomination and compensation committee will be elected annually by our annual general meeting of shareholders.
+The members of the nomination and compensation committee were elected at our last AGM held on May 24, 2022 for a term until the next annual general meeting of shareholders, and the members of the nomination and compensation committee will be elected annually by our annual general meeting of shareholders.
 The board of directors appoints the chair of the nomination and compensation committee and fills any vacancies until the following annual general meeting of shareholders.